Showing posts with label Israel the Grammarian. Show all posts

 The Game of the Gospels

-The popularity in the Middle Ages of tafl, a type of table games, led someone to develop a version of it that could be used as a teaching tool about Christianity.
+The popularity in the Middle Ages of tafl, a type of table game, led someone to develop a version of it that could be used as a teaching tool about Christianity.

-The instructions tell us that it was created at the court of the 10th-century King Æthelstan (ruled 924 - 939) by two men, Israel the Grammarian and an unnamed Frank, and brought to Ireland by the Bishop of Bangor Dub Innse (who died in 953, so the manuscript was an Irish copy made later).
+The instructions tell us that it was created at the court of the 10th-century King Æthelstan (ruled 924 - 939) by two men, Israel the Grammarian and an unnamed Frank, and brought to Ireland by the Bishop of Bangor, Dub Innse (who died in 953, so this manuscript was an Irish copy made later).

 The game is called Alea Evangelii, the "Game of The Gospels," and is far more elaborate than the strategy game of tafl from which it derives.
 You can see from the illustration that it was a much larger board than the original, with many more pieces.
 The manuscript mentions: